pathtraq/public_policies/privacy_policy.md

 More information about our data collection and sharing practices can be found in this privacy notice.

-You may contact us by email at support@pathtraq.tagomor.is, or by referring to the contact details at the bottom of this document.
+You may contact us by email at privacy@pathtraq.tagomor.is, or by referring to the contact details at the bottom of this document.

 If you are using an authorized agent to exercise your right to opt out we may deny a request if the authorized agent does not submit proof that they have been validly authorized to act on your behalf.